BestTimesToVisit.com Logo

 food

-Don't leave Eje Cafetero without trying a 'bandeja paisa' – it's a hearty platter that's a true taste of the region.
-Expect rice, beans, ground meat, chicharrón (fried pork belly), a fried egg, plantain, and an arepa.
-It's a massive meal, so consider sharing it or tackling it for lunch to fuel your afternoon adventures.
+Don't leave without trying a 'bandeja paisa' – it's a hearty platter that's a staple of the Antioquian/Paisa region.
+It usually includes rice, beans, ground meat, chicharrón (fried pork belly), a fried egg, plantain, and avocado.
+It's huge, so consider sharing or going when you're extra hungry!

 safety